ostasis/IB_VA/README.md

 - No error capture or logging
 - Both TWS and the IB Gateway require daily restarts to refresh data and therefor will require you to login (if you're only investing monthly this isn't an issue)
 - At this stage it uses [```MarketDataType 4```](https://interactivebrokers.github.io/tws-api/market_data_type.html); Delayed Frozen.
 Requests delayed "frozen" data for a user without market data subscriptions.
+- I would like to see if someone could create a pinescript for Trading View to do the same thing.

 ## Contributing